C. I. Parameswaran Pillai: Career

 Parameswaran Pillai began his theatrical career by acting in English plays, and later entered the Malayalam theatre stage.
 He was elected as the first vice-president of the Kerala Sangeetha Nataka Akademi, when it was formed in 1958 under the Department of Cultural Affairs, Government of Kerala.
 When the Kerala government officially started giving film awards in 1969, the award selection committee was headed by Parameswaran Pillai.

 Pillai acted in two Malayalam films, the unreleased 1951 film Thyagaseema and the 1953 film Ponkathir, directed by E.R.
 Cooper.
 Tyagaseema was also Prem Nazir's first film.
 It was Pillai who suggested Prem Nazir to this film and changed his name from Abdul Khader to Prem Nazir.

 Awards and honors

 Winning the Sangeet Natak Akademi award, in 1960, he is the first theatre person from Kerala to win this award.

-The C I Parameswaran Pillai Endowment Award, an yearly award instituted by Kerala Sangeeta Nataka Akademi for acting is named after him.
+The C I Parameswaran Pillai Endowment Award, a yearly award instituted by Kerala Sangeeta Nataka Akademi for acting is named after him.
 The road in front of the Thiruvananthapuram District Court in Vanchiyoor is named after him.